campudus/tableaux/README.md

 ./gradlew clean assemble
 ```

+To run and debug tests from VS Code (green gutter icons / Test Explorer), install the `scalameta.metals` extension.
+After a fresh clone or after deleting `.bloop`/`.metals`, Metals needs to compile the test sources once before it reports tests to the Test Explorer and shows the gutter run icons — either by opening any test file, or via the Command Palette action `Metals: Compile`.
+Note that this only works through Metals/Bloop, not via a `./gradlew` task, since Metals gets test info from the Bloop build server, not from Gradle's own compile output.

 ## Tests (with custom config)

 Tests use their own separate config, default configuration file is `conf-test.json`.